openstack-charmers/bot-control/tools/README.mojo-openstack.md

-# Install MOJO in a Python Virtual Env for Juju 2.x
+# Install MOJO in a Python Virtual Env for OpenStack Specs

 ```
 # Clone the tool to a tools directory